-- Provides psychiatric aides and technicians with the skills to observe and record patient behavior and present their findings to counselors, nurses and other professional staff.
+- Provides psychiatric aides and technicians with the skills to observe and record patient behavior and present their findings to counselors, nurses, and other professional staff; and

 Graduates of our program will be able to work in substance abuse and mental health facilities in both private and nonprofit organizations and find opportunities in:

 - In-patient psychiatric hospitals,

 - Veteran affairs clinics,

 - Pain management clinics,

 Source: texaswages.com, median salary Gulf Coast region, 2019

 For more information, students may contact 281-998-6150, x7146 or email@example.com